 The coincidence of these two addresses: the Coachman’s mews and the job at Richmond Park, make it almost certain that Sir Adolphus had kept on his trusty retainer after naval service.

 William had attended St Peter’s School in Eaton Square in Knightsbridge, for his primary education.
-The move to Richmond Park coincided with the end of his schooling.
-However, he continued in education, taking up a position, at the age of fifteen, as a pupil teacher at St Andrew’s National School, Ham (now St. Richard’s Primary School).
-This was a form of teaching apprenticeship.
-He would have received individual tuition, before and at the end of the school day, from the headteacher and would have studied for external examinations.
+The move to Richmond Park coincided with the end of his schooling at the age of fifteen.
+However, he continued in education, taking up a position as a pupil teacher in Ham—a small village on the western boundary of Richmond Park—at St. Andrew’s National School (now St. Richard’s Primary School).
+In this teaching apprenticeship, he would have received individual tuition before and at the end of the school day, from the headteacher and would have studied for external examinations.
 We known that he had achieved passes in subjects such as Physiography, Advanced Model and Blackboard Drawing, and Freehand Drawing.

 By 1901 young William’s future career and his path towards Winchester Training College were set.
 The Census shows that he was a Pupil Teacher—an older primary-age pupil who had proven ability and who had been kept on as an assistant to the schoolmaster or mistress.
 There is a full outline of the usual teaching career path in the feature on Teaching and Training